Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế07/10/2023

-"The inscription of Ha Long Bay-Cat Ba Archipelago is a vivid proof, affirming another specific contribution of Vietnam at the international level to the efforts to preserve and promote heritage values, highly appreciated by the international community," said Ambassador Le Thi Hong Van, Head of the Permanent Delegation of Vietnam to UNESCO.
+"The inscription of the Ha Long Bay-Cat Ba Archipelago complex is vivid evidence, affirming another concrete contribution of Vietnam at the international level to the efforts to preserve and promote heritage values, which is highly appreciated by the international community," shared Ambassador Le Thi Hong Van, Head of the Permanent Mission of Vietnam to UNESCO.

 Đoàn Việt Nam tham dự Kỳ họp của Ủy ban Di sản thế giới UNESCO tại Saudi Arabia ngày 16/9. (Ảnh: NVCC)